 - 1. Assigned Nursing Advisor (or when appropriate, clinical instructor) - 2.
 Team Leaders - 3.
-Nursing Department Chairperson - 4.
-Dean of the School of Health Professions & Natural Sciences
+Nursing Department Chairperson - Dean of the School of Health Professions & Natural Sciences

-The comprehensive and complete Student Code of Conduct and Disciplinary Appeals Procedures may be obtained from the Office of Student Development and Enrollment Management, Student Community Center, Room 132.
+The comprehensive and complete Student Code of Conduct and Disciplinary Appeals Procedures may be obtained from the Office of the Dean of Students.